-“I just thought you gave blow jobs for rides.”
+“I thought you just gave blow jobs for rides.”

 “Jesus.
 Ya didn’t say it was that bad.”

 “It’s all I could see after the fight.
-I promised I’d never let anyone ever take advantage of me again.
+I promised I’d never ever let anyone take advantage of me again.
 It’s why I puked and passed out t’other night.
 I woke up and thought ‘Gator were a trucker.”

 “Shit.”
-He moved over and hugged me.
+He moves over and hugs me.

 “Yer the only one who knows.
 Dr. Kam says I needs ya to help me git over it.”

 “Of course,” Jack’s good manners kick in.
 “What can I do?”